bloominstituteoftechnology/Sprint-Challenge-Form-Management/client/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

  What are the required parts of class components?
+ State, Lifecycle Methods, extends from React.Component

  Name at least three lifecycle methods?
+ Mounting, Updating, Unmounting

  Why are forms used so often in web applications and software?
+ Allows for easy user to database data processing.

  What advantages are there by using a forms library like Formik?

+ Less code.
+Manages form state locally.

  Why do we write tests for our apps?

+ Ensures the quality of what we are building.

 Project Set Up
 Follow these steps to set up and work on your project: